 The way to spend an hour in prayer is to put the Bible before you and let its promises and principles and prayers and commands guide you.
-For example, I turned to Galatians 5:19-22 and I begged God that he would right now abolish the works of the flesh in every one of those 20 people, and fill them with his Spirit.
+For example, I turned to Galatians 5:19–23 and I begged God that he would right now abolish the works of the flesh in every one of those twenty people, and fill them with his Spirit.
 Then one by one I went through the fruits of the Spirit and prayed them into those people.
-I imagined God actively removing fears and jealousies and irritations and putting in their place love, joy, peace, patience, and a great zeal to love people into the Kingdom.
+I imagined God actively removing fears and jealousies and irritations, and putting in their place love, joy, peace, patience, and a great zeal to love people into the kingdom.

 What I found in prayer was that the hindrances to forthright witnessing rise mainly from taking our eyes off God.
 With him there is great encouragement.
-For example, he promises, “You will receive power when the Spirit has come upon you and you shall be my witnesses” (Acts 1:8).
-But you say, “I don’t feel very powerful even after I have prayed.”
+For example, he promises, “You will receive power when the Holy Spirit has come upon you, and you will be my witnesses” (Acts 1:8).
+But you say, “I don’t feel very powerful, even after I have prayed.”
 Don’t fret.
 All God’s saints have found that God gives us help in the hour of trial, not before.
-This is God’s very wise way, because it keeps us trembling and trusting, so that when the power and blessing come we will give God all the glory.
+This is God’s very wise way, because it keeps us trembling and trusting, so that when the power and blessing come, we will give God all the glory.

-Listen to this encouraging promise from Jesus: “Do not be anxious about what you are to answer or what you are to say; for the Holy Spirit will teach you in that very hour what you ought to say” (Luke 12:11, 12).
+Listen to this encouraging promise from Jesus: “Do not be anxious about how you should defend yourself or what you should say, for the Holy Spirit will teach you in that very hour what you ought to say” (Luke 12:11–12).
 In that very hour!
 Not before.
 How often I have ridden the hospital elevator on the way to a visit and wondered: What will I say?
 But at the bedside (not before!) the words were given.